Orange-fronted hanging parrot

 The orange-fronted hanging parrot or Papuan hanging parrot (Loriculus aurantiifrons) is a small species of parrot in the family Psittaculidae.

 It is endemic to forest in New Guinea and adjacent smaller islands.
 It sometimes includes the Bismarck hanging parrot as a subspecies.

 Description

 Individuals are 10 cm (4 in) and 14-16 g, and sexually dimorphic.
 Males and females are both mainly green in color, with males having a golden yellow forecrown, and females having a blue-green forecrown and blue-green cheeks.
-Both genders have a red throat patch, red rump, and yellow on the sides of the rump.
+Both sexes have a red throat patch, red rump, and yellow on the sides of the rump.